 Visitors will find a bathhouse in between the cabins, with toilets and two showers.
 Children can also enjoy running around the nearby grassy area and pond.

 If you prefer to park your RV at a private campground or RV park, there are plenty of choices available in the area.
 These campgrounds can offer amenities such as cabins, laundry facilities, cable TV, swimming pools, and onsite activities.
 You can enjoy a rustic experience or a resort one, depending on the accommodations you prefer.

-You won’t want to miss a stop at the Park Center, which will be fun for the whole family.
-The Park Center is located next to Lake Placid and is housed in the renovated stone and timber bath house of the Civilian Conservation Corps.
-Plan a visit to learn more about Paris Mountain with interactive exhibits about the park's history and ecology, made for all ages.
+You won’t want to miss a stop at the Park Center, which offers fun for the whole family.
+The Park Center is located next to Lake Placid and is housed in the renovated stone and timber bathhouse of the Civilian Conservation Corps.
+Paris Mountain State Park is one of the sixteen state parks built by the Civilian Conservation Corps South Carolina.
+Plan a visit to learn more about Paris Mountain with interactive exhibits about the park's history and ecology, which are suitable for all ages.

 If you want to coast on the serene waters of the park, you’ll love the chance to go kayaking and canoeing.
 Get out on the water and relax in the peaceful Lake Placid.
 Private boats are unfortunately not permitted in the park lake, but, canoe, kayak, and pedal boat rentals are available seasonally, depending on weather conditions.
 There are no lifeguards on duty, so you are responsible for your own safety when you kayak and canoe.